Geographical Peer Matching for P2P Energy Sharing: Algorithmic Modeling for Geographical Peer Matchings

-\begin{proof} In general, the hypergraph matching (HM) problem that consists in computing the maximum-weight matching of hyperedges is NP-hard, even for $k$-bounded hypergraphs for $k \geq 3$~\cite{berman2000d,zhang2019virtual}.
-There is a trivial reduction to the weighted k-set packing problem, known to be NP-complete from Garey and Johnson~\cite{garey1979computers}.
+\begin{proof} In general, the hypergraph matching (HM) problem that consists in computing the maximum-weight matching of hyperedges does not permit a polynomial time $o(k/\log k)$-approximation unless P = NP~\cite{HazanSS06}.
+There is a trivial reduction to the weighted $k$-set packing problem, known to be NP-complete from Garey and Johnson~\cite{garey1979computers}.
 Indeed, a hyperedge is nothing more than a subset of the vertex set, and the $k$-set packing problem~\cite{chandra2001greedy} is looking for a maximum weight sub-collection of disjoint sets, which is equivalent to finding a maximum-weight matching of non-overlapping hyperegdes.